 However, there may be occasions where not closing on a home before it is completed is not an option.
 In hot housing markets, for example, you may risk losing the home of your dreams if you do not close before construction completes.
-In these situations, you will possibly face a very one-sided agreement, having to meet many deadlines that may prove to be difficult.
-Remember, however, that you are not powerless.
 Try to get clauses in the contract that will force the contractor to work diligently on your new home.
 In addition, get a clause in the contract that will give you the option of either cancelling the contract or collecting damages from the contractor if the contractor does not deliver the completed home by a certain time.

 Finally, if you are being forced to close escrow on your new home before it is fully finished, you may insist that the money necessary to complete the work on your home be taken out of the money you have paid and set aside.
 This money will be released to the contractor once the necessary work has been completed to your satisfaction.
 If the work is not completed, you may be allowed to take the money and hire your own contractor to finish the work.